islandhuynh/WhatsForLinner/README.md

     npm install -g expo-cli
 ```

-Afterwards, go to project directory and starthe app using
+Afterwards, go to project directory and start the app using
 ```
   expo start
 ```